 Obviously, the most frugal car choice is…to not use a car!

-For a vehicle that isn’t used much, you may be better to sell it and use a car-sharing service like Go-Get, for the times you do need a car.
-Also, there’s always the choice of using Uber* for getting around, which is freeing some people from car ownership costs.
+For a vehicle that isn’t used much, you may be better to sell it and use a car-sharing service like Car Next Door, for the times you do need a car.
+Also, there’s always the choice of using Uber for getting around, which is freeing some people from car ownership costs.